About

 An Encroachment Permit is required whenever construction work or certain activities take place within a Yuba County public right-of-way.
 This includes work performed by residents, contractors, utility companies, businesses, developers, public agencies, and other organizations.
 An encroachment permit helps ensure that work or events within the public right-of-way are completed safely and in accordance with County standards, protecting public infrastructure and minimizing impacts to the traveling public.

-Please note that an Encroachment Permit does not replace or eliminate any permits or approvals that may be required by other local, state, or federal agencies.
+Note: Encroachment Permit does not replace or eliminate any permits or approvals that may be required by other local, state, or federal agencies.
 You are responsible for obtaining all applicable permits before work begins.

 Types of Encroachment Permits